-The Hattah Lakes system is part of a highly sensitive region for Aboriginal cultural values and lies on the border of two documented language groups, the Latji Latji and the Jari Jari.
-Groups with an interest in Hattah Lakes include: Latji Latji Latji Mumthelang, Tati Tati Kaiejin, Tati Tati Land and Water, Wadi Wadi Land and Water, Murray Valley Aboriginal Corporation, Gilby Corporation, Dadi Dadi Weki, Culpra Milli, Nyeri Nyeri and Munatunga Elders.
+Located on the border of two documented language groups, Latji Latji and Jari Jari, the Hattah Lakes system is highly significant in terms of Aboriginal cultural values.
+Key stakeholders with an interest in Hattah Lakes include: Latji Latji Latji Mumthelang, Tati Tati Kaiejin, Tati Tati Land and Water, Wadi Wadi Land and Water, Murray Valley Aboriginal Corporation, Gilby Corporation, Dadi Dadi Weki Weki, Culpra Milli, Nyeri Nyeri and Munatunga Elders.

-More than 1,000 Aboriginal archaeological sites at the Hattah Lakes are registered on the Aboriginal Cultural Heritage Register and Information System, with the freshwater lakes and wetlands providing focal points for trade and cultural exchanges among the region's Traditional Owners.
-Local Aboriginal communities maintain strong connections to the land and its resources, such as native species used for food and medicine.
+More than 1,000 archaeological sites at Hattah Lakes are registered on the Aboriginal Cultural Heritage Register and Information System.
+Freshwater lakes and wetlands provide focal points for trade and cultural exchanges among the region's Traditional Owners.
+Local Aboriginal communities maintain strong connections to the land and its resources, including the use of native species for food and medicinal purposes.